cdepillabout/open-blog-posts/2021-12-20-dhallDirectoryToNix.md

     ...
     ```

-    This `example-dhall-repo` becomes an argument to the expression output by
+    This `example-dhall-repo` becomes an argument to the function output by
     `dhall-to-nixpkgs`.
 This means that we have to separately package
     `example-dhall-repo` by manually calling `dhall-to-nixpkgs` on it.

-    Although in theory, we shouldn't have to.
+    In theory, we shouldn't have to explicitly package `example-dhall-repo` as
+    well.
 In the `mydhallfile.dhall` file,
     you can see that there is an integrity check on the import
     <https://raw.githubusercontent.com/cdepillabout/example-dhall-repo/c1b0d0327/example1.dhall>.
     We should be able to reuse this integrity check to download this remote